 The TFI must comply with certain specific requirements, including the capital adequacy requirement and the appointment of managers complying with certain conditions.
 The scope of activities of the TFI must be limited to the management of funds.

-As of 1 January 2017 FIZs are no longer subject to a general corporate income tax (CIT) exemption, even though significant sources of their income are still exempt from CIT (e.g., dividends payable by capital companies).
-The latter exemption does not extend to participation in profits of tax transparent entities (such as partnerships or their equivalents) or interest payable by such entities.
-In practice, this change will strongly affect FIZs involved in co-investments with banks (e.g., in real estate), which prefer to establish investment vehicles in the form limited partnerships (see below) and act as limited partners.
+As of 1 January 2017, FIZs are no longer subject to a general corporate income tax (CIT) exemption, even though significant sources of their income are still exempt from CIT (e.g., dividends payable by capital companies).
+The latter exemption does not extend to participation in profits of tax-transparent entities (such as partnerships or their equivalents) or interest payable by such entities.
+In practice, this change will strongly affect FIZs involved in co-investments with banks (e.g., in real estate), which prefer to establish investment vehicles in the form of limited partnerships (see below) and act as limited partners.